rpili/mediapipe-face-mesh-lip-art/README.md

 	- `extension-lip-separations-via-facemesh.js`
 - Our custom startup plugin, which is recommended but not required.
 	- `plugin-lip-separations-startup.js`
-- The following core FaceMesh scripts:
+- The following core FaceMesh scripts, in `scripts/FaceMesh_Core_Scripts`:
 	- `camera_utils.js`
 	- `control_utils.js`
 	- `drawing_utils.js`